How Much Does It Cost to Break a Lease?

 - Buying a home or finding a better deal on a rental property.
 Unfortunately, it’s all about timing when it comes to buying a home or switching to a new property.
 If the timing doesn’t work out and you still have a few months left on your lease, you’ll need to budget termination fees into the price of moving.

 - Changes to your personal situation.
-Most changes to your home life aren’t considered a legally justifiable reason to break a lease, like if you and your significant other break up or you lose your job and can’t afford your rental property.
+Most changes to your home life aren’t considered a legally justifiable reason to break a lease, like if you and your significant other break up or if you lose your job and can’t afford your rental property.

 How to lower the costs of breaking a lease